 MTD Deadlines for Subcontractors

-From April 2026, if you are a CIS subcontractor with annual income over £50,000, you must comply with MTD for ITSA.
+From April 2026, if you are a CIS subcontractor with annual income over £50,000, you must comply with MTD Making Tax Digital for ITSA.
 From April 2027, the threshold lowers to £30,000.
 This means you will need to:

 - Keep digital records of invoices, expenses, and payments